Pregnancy

 Shimabukuro TT, Kim SY, Myers TR, et al. Preliminary Findings of mRNA Covid-19 Vaccine Safety in Pregnant Persons.
 N Engl J Med.
 Published online April 21, 2021. doi:10.1056/nejmoa2104983

-Australian Government Department of Health COVID-19 Vaccination discussion guide for women who are pregnant, breastfeeding or planning pregnancy version 6, 2 September 2021
+Australian Government Department of Health COVID-19 Vaccination discussion guide for people who are pregnant, breastfeeding or planning pregnancy version 6, 2 September 2021